radwanzoubi1/logistic-regression-optimization/README.md

 # Logistic Regression Optimization

 This project implements logistic regression from scratch and optimizes it for multi-class classification tasks using the Obesity Dataset.
-The primary goal is to compare the custom implementation's performance against scikit-learn’s built-in logistic regression model.
+The primary goal is to predict obesity levels and compare the custom implementation's performance against scikit-learn’s built-in logistic regression model.
 Additionally, the project explores advanced optimization techniques, regularization methods, and performance evaluation to provide insights into logistic regression's applicability and effectiveness in real-world scenarios.

 ---